How organic food producers, sellers and importers must label organic food products.

 List organic ingredients in non-organic products

-You can list ingredients in non-organic food products as organic so long as they meet EU organic standards.
+You can list ingredients in non-organic food products (conventional foods) as organic providing they meet GB or EU organic standards.
 For example, your label can say ‘organic sugar’ on a food package that contains non-organic ingredients.
-You must also include the control body’s code number on the label.

 Using the EU logo